fbartolome95/react-podcaster-demo/README.md

 ## Troubleshooting

+### CORs issues

+In development, you can use Chrome extension `CORS unblock` to make successful endpoint calls.
+You also can use the `cors-anywhere` setting the preffix in this project's `.env` file.

 ### Podcast Detail fetch not working

 In development, you may be using "cors-anywhere" middleware for prevent CORS troubles.
 If you have